Introduction to Ḥadīth

 In terms of ranking, first comes the Qurʾān and then the ḥadīth.

-ʿIlm al-ḥadīth can be classified into two disciplines:
+ʿIlm al-ḥadīth falls into two disciplines:

-ʿIlm dirāyat al-ḥadīth can be further split into two categories:
+ʿIlm dirāyat al-ḥadīth further splits into:

 See the discussion by al-Suyūṭī in Tadrīb al-Rāwī. ↩